Pakistan at the Asian Games: Martial Arts Games results

 Pakistan participated in the First Asian Martial Arts Games held in Bangkok, Thailand, from 1 to 9 August 2009.
 Pakistan won a total of nine medals in the Games, including three gold, two silver and four bronze.

 Youth Games results

 Pakistan participated in the First Asian Youth Games held in Singapore from 29 June to 7 July 2009.
 The delegation from Pakistan consisted of 12 officials and 27 competitors (five women and twenty-two men).
 Pakistani athletes competed in sailing, athletics, swimming and table tennis.
 Raheem Khan won a bronze in the javelin throw event of athletics.
 Khan was the only medalist from the Pakistani side.
 None of the remaining athletes advanced past the qualifying stages, and thus did not win any medals.
 Pakistan ranked 21st and finished last in the medal table of the Games, a position shared with four other Asian National Olympic Committees.
 Pakistan didn't win any medal in 2013 games.
+Pakistan won three medals at the 2025 Games including a silver by boys volleyball team, and bronze medals by boys Kabaddi team and wrestler Hassan Ali in Beach Wrestling.